Top 25 Paleo Thanksgiving Recipes

 Isn’t this such a pretty and elegant dessert?
 The flavors are amazing and it’s very simple to make.

-Looking for a holiday cake?
-Here’s a fabulous, crowd pleasing option that tastes very much like carrot cake.
+Looking for a healthy pumpkin fudge recipe?
+Here’s a fabulous, crowd pleasing option that’s super simple to make!

 I had to include a recipe for all my chocolate lovers out there.
 This easy homemade dark chocolate is paired with fall flavors and colors.
 It’s festive and super delicious!